 The quantity of fruit does not have to be that precise – just use what you have and add more if you think.
 900g of frozen fruit complete with all its juice was just right!

 Defrosting tip – When waiting for the berries to defrost, place them in a large bowl as they always tend to leak some juice.
 You need to capture the juice and avoid a huge mess!

-You can make a trifle in any bowl and people will love it but I do think it adds something extra if you use a fbaulous bowl.
+You can make a sherry trifle in any bowl and people will love it but I do think it adds something extra if you use a fabulous bowl.
 This might be a fancy glass bowl.
-I make trifle in a large Portmeirion – 10″ Bowl .
+I made it in a large Portmeirion – 10″ Bowl .
 I bought it many years ago and it has survived many moves.
 I use it for large salads and fruit salads too.

 Make It Your Own Way – Variations

 The recipe below is how I made a trifle but do use the recipe as a framework.